RetroDECK/ES-DE/INSTALL-DEV.md

 Running `make -j6` (or whatever number of parallel jobs you prefer) speeds up the compilation time if you have cores to spare.

-After building ES-DE and trying to execute the application, there could be issues with finding the dynamic link libraries for VLC as these are not installed into a standard location but rather into the /Applications folder.
+After building ES-DE and trying to execute the application, there could be issues with finding the dynamic link libraries for VLC (assuming VLC is actually enabled for the build) as these are not installed into a standard location but rather into the /Applications folder.
 As such, you may need to set the DYLD_LIBRARY_PATH environmental variable to find the VLC libraries.
 Note that this is not intended or required for the release build that will be shipped in a DMG installer or if you manually install ES-DE using 'make install'.
 It's only needed to be able to run the binary from the build directory.
 The following will of course only be active during your session, and you need to set the variable for each terminal window that you want to start ES-DE from, unless you add it to your shell profile file:

 ```
 export DYLD_LIBRARY_PATH=/Applications/VLC.app/Contents/MacOS/lib